×

 10. Failed Previous Treatment

 Suppose you have previously undergone treatment for a musculoskeletal condition, such as medication, physical therapy, or surgery, and still experience pain or limited mobility.
 In that case, it may be time to consult an Orthopaedic doctor.
-Orthopaedic doctors can evaluate your condition and recommend alternative treatment options, such as minimally invasive surgery or joint replacement surgery, to help you achieve better outcomes and improved quality of life.
+Orthopedic doctors can evaluate your condition and recommend alternative treatment options, such as minimally invasive surgery or joint replacement surgery, to help you achieve better outcomes and improved quality of life.

 Summary